fgabel/Deep-Learning-and-Automated-Driving-Papernotes/comments/PointNet: Deep Learning on Point Sets for 3D Classification and Segmentation.md

 **Problem**: Extrapolating methods and principles from 2D data (images) to 3D geometric data such as point clouds is not possible due to **sparsity** and **irregularity**.
 Most methods "voxelize" point clouds to introduce regularity or calculate a collection of images (views) from these point clouds.
-However, these representations entail a loss of information.
+However, these representations entail a loss of information (called **quantization** error).

 **Solution**: In PointNet, the complete spatial structure of all 3D points is preserved.
 The below figure demonstrates the approach.